 Child's Name: DOB:

-Child's Address: 1
+Child's Address:

-Previous Address: (if
+Previous Address: (if known)

-known)

 School:

 Parent/carer's names:

-Parent/carer's

-address:
+Parent/carer's address:

-Contact names &
+Contact names & numbers: (include emergency)

-numbers:

-(include emergency)

-Any known siblings &
+Any known siblings & school:

-school:

-Reason for CME
+Reason for CME checks:

-checks:

-on one

-Any other agencies
+Any other agencies involved:

-involved:

-Known vulnerability/risk

-Do you feel this child is at risk of harm or neglect Y/N please pro vide detail:
+Known vulnerability/risk factors Do you feel this child is at risk of harm or neglect Y/N please provide detail:

 Is this child Gypsy Rom a Traveller?
 Y/N

-Is this shild an Asylum 9 Sookor?

-Is this child an Asylum Seeker?

-Is this child known to Operation Encompass?
-Y/N Please provide detail

 Is this child parents service personnel?
 Y/N

 Has this child had any Missing from home episodes?
-Y/N Please circle Current or historic

-In this shild known to the Vouth Justice System?
-VAI Places size surrent or historic
+Y/N

+Is this child parents service personnel?
+Y/N

+Has this child had any Missing from home episodes?
+Y/N

 Is this child known to the Youth Justice System?
-Y/N Please circle current or historic

-Does this child have any SEN/learning needs?
 Y/N

+Does this child have an y SEN/learning needs?
+Y/N

-Are there any other vulnerabilities you are aware of?
-Please provide detail including whether
+Are there any other vulr nerabilities you are aware of?
+Please prov vide detail;

-the child is at risk of criminal exploitation or Child Sexual Exploitation

-Date:

-Date.